 Given the uncertain circumstances surrounding the recent COVID-19 outbreak and the associated government restrictions we have reluctantly taken the view that we are unable to assist by attending inquests or hearings with clients while the current government restrictions are in force.
 Please be assured that we will continue to provide advice, support and assistance by phone and in writing.

 Following government guidelines and advice, AvMA staff are working from home, we have access to our emails and any new client forms you submit.
 We are committed to providing our helpline and written services to the public at this difficult time.
-If you would like help with a forthcoming inquest, then please complete the inquest new client form.
+If you would like help with a forthcoming inquest, then please read our criteria for accessing AvMA inquest services and then, if appropriate, complete the inquest new client form.

 For advice on any matters relating to possible failures in healthcare that did not result in death please complete a new client form.

-Inquest hearings should take place remotely where possible, but these must be held in public and as such the coroner should conduct those hearings from court (not their homes).
-Hearings taking place in public “may mean they take place where only a member of the immediate family is present and with a representative of the press being able to be present”.
+- Inquest hearings should take place remotely where possible, these must be held in public and as such the coroner should conduct those hearings from court (not their homes)

 If you have received help or advice from AvMA please consider leaving us feedback.
 We value your input.